pradhyumnj/2D-MonteCarlo-simulations---Protein-Lattice/README.md

-2D protien association montecarlo simulation using the metropolis critereon
+2D protein montecarlo simulation using the metropolis critereon

+This project was done as a part of the BT2042 at IIT Madras